8bit-wraith/cloud-init-pxe/README-cloud-init.md

 ## License

-This project follows the same license as the original netboot.xyz project.
+This project follows the same license as the original Cloud-Init-PXE project.